-Let's be honest, picking an AI chatbot platform is a headache.
-Every company promises their bot will magically slash your ticket volume, but the reality is often a mess of complicated setup, confusing pricing, and bots that just make customers angry.
-All you really want is a tool that plays nice with your current helpdesk, actually learns from your team's knowledge, and lets you call the shots, without needing an engineering degree to run it.
+Let's be honest, picking an AI chatbot platform is a big decision.
+Every company promises their bot will transform your ticket volume, and the goal is to find a tool that plays nice with your current helpdesk, actually learns from your team's knowledge, and lets you call the shots.

 That’s exactly why I decided to dig in and test a bunch of the most popular options myself.
-This guide is my attempt to cut through the marketing fluff and give you a straightforward look at the 7 best AI chatbot platforms I found.
-We'll go over what makes each one tick, where they come up short, and hopefully help you figure out which is the right fit for your team.
+This guide is my attempt to cut through the marketing fluff and give you a straightforward look at the 6 best AI chatbot platforms I found.
+We'll go over what makes each one tick, where they have specific focus areas, and hopefully help you figure out which is the right fit for your team.

 What are the best AI chatbot platforms?